ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 make start
 ```

-A message in the console will inform you of the specific URL and port to navigate to in order to
+A message in the console will inform you of the specific URL to navigate to in your browser in
-interact with the web application.
+order to interact with the web application.
+Depending on your terminal emulator, you may be able to simply
+click the link to do so directly.

 ## How to run test suite locally (Nikki)